Northwestern Confederacy: War with the United States

-At the spring 1793 council, a disagreement arose between the Shawnee and the Iroquois.
+At the spring 1793 council, a disagreement arose between the Shawnee and the Haudenosaunee.
 The Shawnee and Delaware insisted that the U.S. recognize the 1768 Fort Stanwix treaty between the Six Nations and Great Britain, which set the Ohio River as a boundary.
 Joseph Brant countered that the Six Nations had nothing to gain from this demand, and refused to concede.
 The U.S. commissioners argued that it would be too expensive to move white settlers who had already established homesteads north of the Ohio River.
 The council (without the Six Nations) sent a declaration to the U.S. commissioners on 13 August contesting U.S. claims to any lands above the Ohio, since they were based on treaties made with nations that did not live there, and with money which was worthless to the native tribes.
 The council proposed that the U.S. relocate white settlers with the money that would have been used to buy native lands and pay the Legion of the United States.
 It ended with discord among the confederacy, and Benjamin Lincoln wrote to John Adams that they had failed to secure peace in the northwest.

 After the failed peace negotiations, the Legion of the United States under General Anthony Wayne mobilized for yet another march north.
 The legion was better trained and equipped than previous U.S. expeditions, and Wayne had a methodical plan to build supply forts along the way to protect his supply chain.
 The confederacy was divided in its response to Wayne, with some leaders recommending that it negotiate terms of peace rather than engage in battle.
 The perceived cracks in the confederacy concerned the British, who sent reinforcements to Fort Miami on the Maumee River.
 A large, combined confederacy force attacked Fort Recovery, inflicting heavy casualties and disrupting the legion's supply lines; however, it also exposed lingering inter-tribal conflicts and strategic differences.

 On 20 August 1794, the legion defeated a combined native force at the Battle of Fallen Timbers and destroyed several Indian villages.
 The commander of nearby Fort Miami, Major William Campbell, prepared for a fight, but refused to shelter the native warriors, to give the Americans no excuse for starting a conflict.
 Wayne finally arrived in Kekionga and selected the site for Fort Wayne, a new U.S. stronghold, on 17 September 1794.